sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

   Possible values: true/false<br/> Use value: true

 If you change these values later on, _you need to deploy the app again_.
-Environment variables are baked into the static build files of the webapp - so, a new build is needed.
+Environment variables are baked into the static build files of the web app - so a new build is required.

 **Step 4: Add Node.js buildpack**

-Go to the Settings page of your new app and add official buildpack:
+Go to the Settings page of your new app and add the official buildpack:
 _heroku/nodejs_

 ![Add buildpack](./heroku-add-buildpack.png)